-- The 2014 Inflight Handbook is now published!
-Click here to order your copy of the concise guide to the IFEC/cabin amenities industries.
+- Click here to order your copy of the 2014 Inflight Handbook - the concise guide to the IFEC/cabin amenities industries.

 DUBAI 2011: Same skin, new aircraft possibility for E-Jet EvolutionNovember 13, 2011